-Solicitor (lawyer) based in London, advising clients nationwide.
+Solicitor (lawyer) based in London, advising clients across the UK and worldwide.

-I assist business owners (partners, LLP members, shareholder/directors and joint venturers) to resolve disputes or differences with their partners, through discussion, negotiation, mediation or, if required, arbitration or litigation.
+Assisting business owners (partners, LLP members, shareholder/directors and joint venturers) to resolve disputes or differences with their business partners, through discussion, negotiation, mediation or, if required, arbitration or litigation.

-I also advise on and draft or update partnership, LLP member and shareholder agreements.
+Advising on and drafting or updating partnership, LLP member and shareholder agreements.

 “Peter Garry of Keystone Law has practised in the contentious partnership space for over 20 years, and is characterised by one interviewee as ‘the complete litigator – a hugely experienced, true partnership practitioner who’s ready to roll up his sleeves and get tough if necessary, but also has a sensible, measured approach.’ ” – Chambers Guide 2018

 “Peter Garry of Keystone Law is well established in the partnership and professional practices field.
 Sources commend him for being ‘solid, practical and not afraid to be tough …’ ” – Chambers Guide 2016

 “…commands respect for his long-running partnership practice … ‘His advice was solid and practical, and he was very supportive.
 He was excellent at identifying which elements of the dispute were important’ ” – Chambers Guide 2015

 “…a leading light in the partnership area” – Chambers Guide 2014

 ” ‘…strong negotiator’; ‘absolutely excellent lawyer’; ‘hands down better than the legal team on the other side of the dispute … did so well for me’ ” – Chambers Guide 2012

 Losses resulting from expulsion following whistleblowing can be very substantial, and there is no statutory limit on the amount of compensation that can be awarded.